Channel Country: Geography

 Birdsville and Windorah are the most prominent towns in the area.
 Other settlements include Betoota and Bedourie.
 Haddon Corner is also located in the Channel Country.
 The Channel Country is the location for a majority of Min Min light sightings.
 It is also home to at least two important bird areas, Lake Yamma Yamma and the Lake Machattie Area.

 The Channel Country features an arid landscape with a series of ancient flood plains from rivers which only flow intermittently.
 The principal rivers are Georgina River, Cooper Creek and the Diamantina River.
 When there is sufficient rainfall in their catchment area these rivers flow into Lake Eyre, South Australia.
 In most years the flood waters are absorbed into the earth or evaporate, however.
 One of the most significant rainfall events occurred in 2010 when a monsoonal low from ex-Cyclone Olga created a period of exceptional rainfall.

 Land use

 The primary land use is cattle grazing which has replaced sheep grazing.
 It is estimated that in the Queensland section alone there are between half to one million head of cattle.
 The area's towns and cattle stations are serviced by a mail run that is operated by West Wing Aviation which delivers goods and passengers as well as mail.

 In 2013, the Queensland Government placed caps on water extraction from the region's river to prevent the introduction of cotton growing.
 At the same time open-cut mining was banned but coal seam and underground mining have been permitted after changes were made to the Wild Rivers legislation.

+In 2021, 11 coal seam gas exploration licenses were granted to Origin Energy by the state government, covering 250,000 hectares of the region.
+Origin subsequently announced it is withdrawing from the region with a view to sell its exploration permits to another energy company or forfeit the sites.